leonzhu42/direction-detector/README.md

 1. Camera mode: `./direction-detector`
 2. Picture mode: `./direction-detector [path-to-image]`

-To build the project, OpenCV and cmake should be installed.
+To build the project on Linux, OpenCV and cmake should be installed.

 Steps:

 1. `cmake .`
 2. `make`

+To build the project on Windows, OpenCV and Visual Studio should be installed.